lucaji/lucaji.github.io/firemakers-metal-empire/index.md

 > _"Heavy metal may not be my usual terrain, but it was an unforgettable chapter that taught me the value of raw energy and tight musicianship."_

+# Cover Design

+I devised my version of the CD cover art for *Metal Empire*.
+Soon i will publish the graphics.
+Stay tuned.